ihmeuw/vivarium_research/docs/source/intervention_models/crm_mgmt/vivarium_polypill.rst

 ---------------------

 The polypill intervention combines multiple medications that would have been taken separately into one prescription and a single pill.
-For this research, the polypill with include: atorvastatin (10 mg), amlodipine (2.5 mg), losartan (25 mg), and hydrochlorothiazide (12.5 mg).
+For this research, the polypill will include: atorvastatin (10 mg), amlodipine (2.5 mg), losartan (25 mg), and hydrochlorothiazide (12.5 mg).
 All of these are hypertension medications, although there are trials that combine hypertension medications and statins.